VampyrKodi/CarbonFiber/README.md

 ## Influence

-There are a few watch faces that have influenced the design of Obsidian:
+There are a few watch faces that have influenced the design of CarbonFiber:

 - [Simple.Watch](http://apps.getpebble.com/en_US/application/5551c537c60fc8732d000006)
 - [TH3](http://apps.getpebble.com/en_US/application/5551c4a91113bc93a00000de)